frankiecook/bash/README.md

 # bash
-Bash and Shell Code and Assignments
+Bash / Shell Programs

+This is a collection of all notable bash and shell coding projects I have completed.